 Movie theaters in New York outside NYC can reopen with limits October 23, Cuomo announces

-New York Governor Andrew Cuomo announced at a press conference on Saturday that movie theaters in the state — but not in New York City — can reopen at 25% capacity starting October 23.
+New York Governor Andrew Cuomo announced Saturday that movie theaters in the state — but not in New York City — can reopen at 25% capacity starting October 23.
 Theaters have been closed since mid-March, when the state went into lockdown.

 The limited reopening will only apply to counties that have an infection rate below 2% on a 14-day average and have no COVID-19 hot spots.
 Those stipulations rule out several counties including, Rockland, Orange and Broome.